 9. Increases Dust In The Kitchen

 The humidity level is usually lower within a kitchen than in some other places in the home, for example, bathrooms or living rooms.
-The walls and windows of your kitchen are less able to keep the dust contained compared with those of other rooms.
+The walls and windows of your kitchen cleaning are less able to keep the dust contained compared with those of other rooms.

 Even if you do not have a humidifier in your kitchen, the less-ventilated rooms where you eat, prepare food, etc may increase the amount of dust you breathe in at home due to the nature of these spaces.